Skip to main content

 VECTIMUS_SERVER_URLForward hooks to a shared serverLocal evaluation

-VECTIMUS_LOG_DIRAudit log directory~/.vectimus/logs
+VECTIMUS_LOG_DIRAudit log directory~/.vectimus

 VECTIMUS_API_KEYAPI key for server auth (client and server)None